-I am a maker, an investigator, a doodler, a printmaker and a sculptor.
-My work is a personal attempt to understand the real world.
-I create bits and pieces of candy coated worlds that have dark rippling undertones, hinting at the cross between danger and play.
-My childlike hand is what carries me through the various topics and mediums I feel compelled to address.
+I am an investigator, a doodler, a printmaker and a sculptor.
+My work is a personal attempt to understand the world.
+I create bits and pieces of candy coated realities that have dark and rippling undertones, hinting at the cross between danger and play.
+My childlike hand is what carries me through the various mediums and topics I address in my work.

-In my prints I incorporate found scraps of paper, bright colors, and hand working into my etchings to complement my symbolism.
-I use various other media such as watercolor paint and graphite, to accentuate my etched imagery.
-I build a visual history through layers, giving the feeling of depth.
+In my prints I incorporate found scraps of paper, luminous colors, and hand working to complement my symbolism.
+I use various other media such as watercolor paint and graphite to accentuate my etched imagery.
+I build a visual history through layers, giving a sense of depth.
 My symbolism is often represented with bright, fresh colors.

 The art I create is a reflection of my surroundings with a twist.
-It exposes the darker undertones via the lighthearted vehicle of color, shape and texture.
-Tackling subjects that are tense with a candy coated demeanor makes it more easily accessible to an audience of the general public.
+It exposes dark undertones via the lighthearted vehicle of color, shape and texture.
+Tackling subjects that are tense with a candy coated demeanor makes it more easily accessible to a public audience.
 My work strives to entice emotion and dialogue out of the viewer.
-I hope to leave the audience buzzing.